New for 2019

 How many allowances should I claim on Form W-4?

 The number of allowances you claim depends on your personal and financial tax situation.

 In general, the fewer allowances you claim, the more federal income tax your employer will withhold and your take home pay will be less.
 If you claim more allowances, your take home pay will increase because your employer will withhold less federal tax.
 This sounds great, but be careful.
 If you have too little tax withheld from your paychecks, you may owe taxes when you file your return next April.
 In addition, you may also owe interest and penalties for having too little withheld.
 Please call us if you have questions.

 Income tax rates – The old 10, 15, 25, 28, 33, 35 and 39.6% brackets have been replaced with the new, lower 10, 12, 22, 24, 32, 35 and 37% brackets However, don’t go spending that refund yet!!
 Changes to deductions (discussed below) may offset the new lower tax rates.

 Standard deduction – increases in 2018 to $12,000 if single, $18,000 if head of household and $24,000 if married.
 You may still itemize deductions if you choose, but new rules apply to itemized deductions as well.

 Personal exemptions – have been eliminated.

 Itemized deductions – the 2018 rules place a new $10,000 limit on the amount of state income tax, real estate and personal property taxes that can be deducted on the federal return.
 There are also new rules with respect to the mortgage interest deduction, potentially limiting the amount of home equity loan interest that is deductible.
 Finally, many other itemized deductions have been eliminated.
-Tax preparation fees (except for businesses), unreimbursed expenses (including mileage) and investment fees are no longer deductible.
+Tax preparation fees, unreimbursed expenses (including mileage) and investment fees are no longer deductible.

 Donations to obtain college athletic event seating rights – are no longer allowed as a charitable deduction.